 STORAGE: Store the crumble in the fridge for 3-4 days.
 The topping will lose some of its crisp texture over time, so feel free to rebake a bit as needed to crips it up again.
 If you transfer to a new container, try to avoid the crumble mixing too much with the strawberries- that’s how it will get a bit more soggy too.
 I have frozen and reheated some strawberry crumble and thought it tasted great- so that’s an option if you can’t finish it all within the first few days of making it.

-¼ cup date sugar (*or see note above)
+- ¼ cup date sugar (see note for using whole dates)

 - In a high speed blender, combine the oats, walnuts, chopped dates, cinnamon, and vanilla.
 Blend until fine and starts to form clumps when pinched together (it may also naturally clump in the machine).
 Transfer to a bowl, stream in 1-2 tablespoons of water.
 Using clean hands, form small clumps with the mixture.
 There will be a mixture of some loose crumbs and crumbles.
 Work with the dough until desired texture and consistency.
 Top the strawberries with the crumble.